softsideoftech/content/pages/raging.md

 By my early 30's, I was starting to look increasingly successful on paper.
 I was married to a sweet, beautiful woman.
 I had two lovely little girls.
 I had money and status and power over teams of engineers.
 What more could I want?

-Yet I felt increasingly empty inside.
+And yet I felt increasingly empty inside.
 I suspect I always had that sense of emptiness.
-But I was always working on improving my life and had made steady progress year after year.
-And having achieved so much, I was running out of plausible ideas of what else to improve.
+But I was always working on improving my life and had made steady progress year after year, which kept my mind off of it and gave me hope that things would get better someday.

+After having achieved so much, I was running out of plausible ideas of what else to improve.
 And so the emptiness came up more than ever.

-##############
-(CLARIFY THIS PARAGRAPH)
+I was starting to realize that more achievements wouldn't make me feel any fulfilled.
+And I was less and less content being just "fine".
 I wanted to get my joy back.
 I had memories of it from when I was little.
 But I didn't know where to start.
-And my ego continued to want to improve my lot somehow.
-So whatever I did, it would have to somehow give me a great sense of achievement that would be externally recognized.

 I had heard from my friend and colleague, Barzel, of this coaching program called New Ventures West.
 He claimed it helped him grow on a personal level.
 And I saw what it did for him at work.
 He became a manager-coach.
 People loved him.
 They sought out his wisdom and guidance.

-A part of me was envious and wanted that for myself.
+A part of me was envious of Barzel.
+After seeing him develop himself and help so many people, I believed that being a loving leader and coach for others was the best chance for my own fulfillment.

 So when I was 33 years old, I enrolled in the New Ventures West year-long coaching program.
 Little did I know that I was re-opening my pandora's box.

 ## Waking The Beast

 On multiple occasions, the NVW faculty brought me to tears in our one-on-one coaching sessions.
 These weren't a couple watery drops down my cheeks.
 These were of the sobbing, shaking, and face drenching variety.
-With a few short conversations, they helped me see parts of myself that I had disowned and forgotten.
-I briefly re-experienced the pain of my past and was able to have compassion for my young, hurting self at the same time.
+Within a few short conversations, I started to see parts of myself that I had long disowned and forgotten.
+I had re-experienced the pain of my past and was able to have compassion for my young, hurting self at the same time.

 I was never quite the same.

 Immediately after getting back from my first 4-day NVW session, I started having [emotional conflicts with my boss](/the-safety-bubble) at work and with my wife at home.

-##############
-(MAKE THIS ABOUT TONE OVER CONTENT, FIND ANOTHER EXAMPLE TOO) After living with a thick skin for so long, I was suddenly sensitive to the slightest judgment.
-A little random comment about putting away the dishes could send me reeling.
+After living with a thick skin for so long, I was suddenly sensitive.
+People would speak to me in the ways they always had before.
+But now I'd pick up on the slightest judgment in the tone of their voice and I'd be reeling.

 And it seemed to be getting worse.

-A year after starting NVW, I got into a fight with Stacya (over what, I don't know) and I quickly became overwhelmed.
-This was happening about once a month for the last few months.
+About a year after starting NVW, I got into a fight with Stacya (over what, I don't know) and I quickly became overwhelmed.

+This had been happening about once a month for the last few months.
 This time I became so enraged that my uncontrollable impulse to wreck something was just that, uncontrollable, just like it was when I was 10-years old.

-I shoved our 200-pound kitchen table so hard that everything sitting on it flew off to the floor.
+Out of nowhere, I shoved our 200-pound kitchen table so hard that everything sitting on it flew off to the floor.
 Our teapot shattered and I strained my shoulder and it still wasn't enough.
 I swung my leg to kick something that had fallen off.
 I missed whatever I was aiming for and the force of my leg lifted me off the ground and I fell onto my butt.

 It was so ridiculous that Stacya laughed.
 I was calm now and almost laughed myself.
-But I too embarrassed at my behavior to try to make up.
+But I was too embarrassed at my behavior to try to make up.
 So I pretended to hold onto my anger and stormed off to a cafe for the afternoon.

 Stacya was angry.
-She was putting up with my behavior and getting increasingly resentful about it.
+She had been putting up with my behavior for months at this point and was getting increasingly resentful about it.

 Obviously, this wasn't ok, but I didn't know what to do.
 It really felt as if I had no "higher function" when I was in these states.
 And they seemed to be getting more frequent.

 What really bothered both of us was the effect it might have been having on our girls.
-They were usually in another room, but I'm sure they could still hear it.
+They were usually in another room when we fought, but I'm sure they could still hear it and they could definitely sense the aftermath.

 My older daughter started telling me that she's worried we might get a divorce.
 It seemed like a ridiculous idea to me and I was surprised that she would think such a thing.
 Of course, she's known kids at school with divorced parents and I was giving her plenty of reasons to fear it.